capellja/CA216_myshell/manual/readme.md

 - MyShell utilises examples of environment variables including PATH, which specifies the directories that the operating system should search for the executable program and SHELL, which specifies the default shell for the user.
 - These variables are set by the operating system, system programs, and user-defined scripts.
 - MyShell sets 'SHELL' to the path of the shell, and dynamically updates 'PATH' depending on the current working directory.
-## Proccesses
+## Processes
 MyShell forks its parent process to create an identical child processes.
 The shell runs it's external and internal commands through these child processes.
 This allows features such as background processing to be implemented.

 ## Background Processing
-MyShell supports background execution of commands if a '&' is present as the final argument. eg.
+MyShell supports background execution of commands if '&' is present as the final argument. eg.
     command argument &
-MyShell returns the message, "Running command <command> in the background>.
+MyShell returns the message, "Running command [command] in the background>.
 While typically the parent process(shell) waits for the child process(command) to be done, this feature allows the child process to run in the background and the user is given access to the command line immediately.

 ## I/O Redirection
 MyShell supports I/O redirection of standard input (stdin) and standard output(stdout).
 This implemenatation allows you read input or provide output to/ from an external source such as a file.

     eg.
         [command]  [arg1] [arg2]   < [inputfile] > [outputfile]

 - Where the stdin is replaced by inputfile and the stdout is replaced by outputfile.